 - Freedom of design which is not hampered due to support structure

 What all can be 3D Printed using SLS Technology?

 SLS 3D Printing can be used to build a variety of objects using materials like metal, ceramics, glass, plastics, and many more.
 SLS technology is useful in industries where a few number of items are needed such as aerospace industry.
 SLS is also used in applications like fuel tanks, ductwork, brackets, and functional prototyping.

 SLS 3D Printing is successfully being used to build prototypes of aircraft parts.
 Since airplanes are not made in large numbers and they have limited life, making physical molds to build aircraft parts is not cost-effective.
 Also, there is always a problem of storing physical molds in right conditions and ensure they do not get damaged or suffer from corrosion.

 With SLS, things are different.
 All you have to do is store the STL files digitally and use them to reprint.
 Also, you can make changes to the design if you want to redesign a specific part.
 SLS is highly effective in creating tough and complex geometrical designs which require no additional tooling.
 Products made from Laser Sintering are water-tight, heat-resistant, strong and repeatable.

 Materials used in SLS 3D Printing

-PA12- Also known as polyamide powder, it is highly thermal resistant and useful to build end-use parts or functional prototypes.
+PA12, also known as polyamide powder, is the most popular material used in SLS 3D Printing technology.
+It is highly thermal resistant and useful to build end-use parts or functional prototypes.
 It is resistant to most chemicals and offers excellent long-term stability.
 It is possible to make the products water-tight by using the impregnation method.
 The PA material is bio-compatible and food safe.